 Gunnar is a wonderful worker of wood.
 He has a outlet on Etsy, as many of you know, for handmade weaving supplies.

-I have just returned from a long trip around the Baltic.
 I was privileged to meet Gunnar in Tartuu, Estonia.
-I could not resist buying some more items of weaving equipment and have ordered a heddle and a shuttle.
+I could not resist buying some more items of weaving equipment and ordered a heddle and a shuttle.

 Here are two examples of his lovely work.
 The feel of the smooth wood and the lovely colours of the grain are delightful.
 My photograph does not do them justice.